MadBomber/htm/docs/quick-start.md

 # Step 2: Add memories
 htm.add_node(
   "decision_001",
-  "We decided to use PostgreSQL with TimescaleDB for the database.",
+  "We decided to use PostgreSQL for the database.",
   type: :decision,
   category: "architecture",
   importance: 9.0,